 Everyday use of competitors’ products and services will reveal more about where your own product is lacking.
 Of course you will have bias; that is only natural as your product is better, of course!
 But if you can suspend that bias, this research will allow you to discover new opportunities of where you can improve both your product and your service and create more value for your customer and for your brand.
-(There are caveats, in the B2B world this can be pretty tough, but not always impossible.)
+(There are caveats in the B2B world.
+This can be pretty tough, but not always impossible.)

-Competitor analysis in this way is all very interesting and useful but the real question is:
+Competitor analysis in this way is all very interesting and useful, but the real question is:

 Have you bought your own product?

 Have you ever bought a product or used a service and felt like asking “have they used this themselves?
 Do they know how this feels?”
-Whilst companies often engage in mystery shopping research it is generally limited to the sales process.
-It is not the same as buying the product, experiencing it and using it and mapping the whole journey yourself – otherwise known as Customer Journey Mapping.
+Whilst companies often engage in mystery shopping research, it is limited to the sales process.
+It is not the same as buying the product, experiencing it and using it and mapping the entire journey yourself – otherwise known as Customer Journey Mapping.
 By doing this compared to your competitor product, you can work out where you are creating negative customer experiences and also discover missed opportunities.

-- What is it really like to purchase your product or service and then what is it like to experience the service or own the product?
+What is it really like to purchase your product or service and then what is it like to experience the service or own the product?

-- What questions will the customer have at each step?
+What questions will the customer have at each step?
 How are you answering them?
 Are you answering them?

-When testing software, the idea is to try to break it by considering everything the user could do.
-When the software is then fixed, another set of tests are done to see if a new problem has been inadvertently introduced.
+When testing software, the idea is to break it by considering everything the user could do.
+When the software is fixed, another set of tests are done to see if an additional problem has been inadvertently introduced.
 If customer processes can be tested and approached in the same way by considering as many questions as you can that the customer may have, then you can have more confidence that everything will run smoothly.

-- How could the experience of using the product be faster, better or more enjoyable?
+How could the experience of using the product be faster, better, or more enjoyable?

-- How much variability is there between products, and is that good, or bad?
+How much variability is there between products, and is that good or bad?

-- What might your customer like to configure to their needs?
+What might your customer like to configure to their needs?

 Beyond variety and ad hoc changes to your product is the question of product configuration.
 What changes can the customer make themselves?
 What is important to your customers that they can change themselves?
 Again, look at Hilton where customers can select pillows, mattresses, duvets and much more to make their stay as comfortable as possible.
-But there are impacts on the business in doing this as for every item that can be configured there are process and systems required to enable that configuration.
+But there are impacts on the business in doing this as for every item that can be configured, there are process and systems required to enable that configuration.
 Understanding what is important to your customers through your customer journey mapping allows you to make informed choices about what configurations you should make possible.

-- What do I do right after using the product or service?
+What do I do right after using the product or service?

-We are all very familiar with a cross sell or an up sell after purchase like we get from the Amazon store but after using a product or service the journey is often less well defined.
-For example, when using Amazon Prime to watching a programme series I am immediately led to the next episode at the end of each viewing.
-Amazon have thought through where I want to go next after using the product.
+We are all very familiar with a cross sell or an up sell after purchase like we get from the Amazon store, but after using a product or service, the journey is often less well defined.
+For example, when using Amazon Prime to watching a programme series, I am immediately led to the next episode at the end of each viewing.
+Amazon has thought through where I want to go next after using the product.
 While this is a digital product, where it should be easier to map the customers’ journey after use, it is still possible to consider this in the off-line world by simply buying your own product, using it, and then seeing what happens next.